jmcdonald1/openshift4/README.md

 Get ready to embark on your automation journey with Ansible Automation Platform!

-## Satellite Tour
+## **Satellite Tour**

-Today's workshop will give you a comprehensive overview of Red Hat Satellite, a powerful management tool for Red Hat Enterprise Linux (RHEL) deployments.
+During this portion of today's workshop, we will give you a comprehensive overview of Red Hat Satellite, a powerful management tool for Red Hat Enterprise Linux (RHEL) deployments.
 We'll delve into its features, explore its functionalities, and discover how it can streamline your infrastructure management.
 By the end of this workshop, you'll be equipped to leverage Satellite's capabilities to automate tasks, improve security, and achieve greater efficiency in managing your RHEL environment.

 A centralized management platform for Red Hat Enterprise Linux (RHEL) systems.
 Simplifies and automates tasks like provisioning, configuration management, patch management, and subscription management.